trillionclues/alx-low_level_programming/0x00-hello_world/README.md

-script to run hello world in C
+First Introduction to C programming and compilation